viebel/blog.klipse.tech/_posts/2017-04-23-omnibus-1-wallpaper.md

 ![algo](/assets/algo-wallpaper.jpg)

-Now, we are going to code this algorithm in `Clojurescript` and you will be able to play with it in your browser thanks the [interactive Klipse snippets](https://github.com/viebel/klipse).
+Now, we are going to code this algorithm in `Clojurescript` and you will be able to play with it in your browser thanks to the [interactive Klipse snippets](https://github.com/viebel/klipse).

 ## Preliminaries